paleg/sqtop/README.md

 ```

-Note: if you use any type of authentification (ntlm, basic, etc) above mentioned lines sould be written before any http_access with authentification.# how-to use sqtop
+Note: if you use any type of authentification (ntlm, basic, etc) above mentioned lines sould be written before any http_access with authentification.

 ### Command line arguments